The role of the LADO

 How to refer to the LADO?

-Referrals to the LADO should be made by a designated senior manager, within one working day of being made aware of the allegation, using the downloadable form under the 'Downloads' section on the left hand side.
+Referrals to the LADO should be made by a designated senior manager, within one working day of being made aware of the allegation, using the downloadable form which can be found by clicking here.
 The LADO service are also available for the designated senior manager to contact before a referral is made, if they are unsure about whether the allegation meets the criteria for a LADO referral.

 The LADO service is available from Monday to Friday between 09:00 and 17:00.
 If there is a need to make a referral outside of these times, the Out of Hours service can be contacted on 020 8770 5000.